fandanabil1379/Fruit-Inventory-Management-Apps/README.md

 To get this project, you can clone it by running the following code:

-    git clone git@github.com:fandanabil1379/FruitMarket.git
+    git clone git@github.com:fandanabil1379/Fruit-Inventory-Management-Apps.git

 ## Project Organization

-The directory structure of IndoMarket project looks like this:
+The directory structure of FruitMarket project looks like this:

     ├── README.md          <- The top-level README for developers using this project.
     │